LEGAL AND PRIVACY

 • The name and the position of the officer who made the decision.

-• The reasons for determining the matter exempt where the document or documents are an exempt document, or are provided in an edited form.
+• The reasons for determining that the matter is exempt where the document or documents are exempt, or are provided in an edited form.

 • The reasons for deferral (if the decision is that access to a document is to be deferred) and the period for which access is to be deferred.